js-cookie/js-cookie/SERVER_SIDE.md

 Here we document the most important server-side peculiarities and their workarounds.
 Feel free to send a [Pull Request](https://github.com/js-cookie/js-cookie/blob/master/CONTRIBUTING.md#pull-requests) if you see something that can be improved.

-*Disclaimer: This was built based on community provided information.
+*Disclaimer: This documentation is entirely based on community provided information.
 The examples below should be used only as a reference.*

 ## PHP